miniufo/xinvert/paper.md

 $$L\left(\psi\right) \equiv \frac{\partial}{\partial z}\left(A\frac{\partial \psi}{\partial z}\right) +\frac{\partial}{\partial y}\left(B\frac{\partial \psi}{\partial y}\right) +\frac{\partial}{\partial x}\left(C\frac{\partial \psi}{\partial x}\right) =F \label{eq:4}$$

-or in **fourth-order** case (Munk model):
+or in **fourth-order** case (the Munk model):

 $$L\left(\psi\right) \equiv A\frac{\partial^4 \psi}{\partial y^4}+B\frac{\partial^4 \psi}{\partial y^2 \partial x^2}+C\frac{\partial^4 \psi}{\partial x^4}+D\frac{\partial^2 \psi}{\partial y^2}+E\frac{\partial^2 \psi}{\partial y \partial x}+F\frac{\partial^2 \psi}{\partial x^2}+G\frac{\partial \psi}{\partial y}+H\frac{\partial \psi}{\partial x}+I\psi = J \label{eq:5}$$

 So we implements four basic solvers to take into account the above four Eqs. (\autoref{eq:2}-\autoref{eq:5}) or cases.
 If a problem do not fit into one of these four types, we are going to add one solver for this type of problem.
-We hope *NOT* so because we want to keep the solvers as minimum and general as possible.
-It is also *NOT* clear which form, the genral form \autoref{eq:2} or the standard form \autoref{eq:3}, is preferred for the inversion if a problem can be cast into either form.
+We hope **NOT** so because we want to keep the solvers as minimum and general as possible.
+It is also **NOT** clear which form, the genral form \autoref{eq:2} or the standard form \autoref{eq:3}, is preferred for the inversion if a problem can be cast into either form.

 # Summary